 We are on a mission to make scientific computing more accessible and fun.

-Simple, reactive programming environment for Julia
+Simple, reactive programming environment for the Julia Langauge

 Reactivity